elbosso/expect-dialog-ca/docs/usecases.md

 for the private key (if none is provided), the Hash or Signing algorithmus to be used as part of the Message Authentication Code (MAC) among others.

+Additionally, the script lets the user specify default values for config file items - especially when creating an issuing CA: Maybe you want to save your end users the hussle having to specify Country and Locality?
+Then here is your chance: Just define Defaults and your end users can just click through those annoying questions!
+Another thing is the (optional) provision od Certificate Policy Statements:
+For each config of the CA you can specify them - so they get incorporated into every certificate you create using the corresponding configuration.
+And last but not least: The script offers you the (optional) means to define additional OIDs:
+If you use custom OIDs (for example for specifying custom policies), application will display them as unintuitive sequences of numbers separated by dots - unless you take the time to  define them: then a mapping is included into each issued certificate that allows applications to display a descriptive text instead of the numeric OID.

 After the script is done, you have a fully populated directory structure for your CA as well as a CSR you need to get signed by another CA. When this is done, you get a certificate back ready for installation.
 The script [install_ca_certificate.sh](../install_ca_certificate.sh)